Also known as:

 Colour Adult:

 Both adults purple/blue crown, forehead and band from eye to ear coverts; bright red lores to cheeks; yellow patch down side of neck behind ear coverts; red occiput; red throat and breast barred with dusty blue; green abdomen to undertail coverts, with yellow scalloping; bright green upperparts and tail; yellow underwing coverts.
 Cere and eye ring dark grey.
-Bill orange/red.
+Beak orange/red.
 Eye dark orange.

 Colour Juvenile: